Hasban-Fardani/hasban-fardani.github.io/content/projects/index.en.md

 ---
 title: Projects
 layout: single
-description: This page showcase a list projects developed by me and or with my team.
+description: This page showcase a list projects developed by me or with my team.
 ShowToc: true
 TocOpen: true
 ---